 The phone comes with a 128GB of storage as the unique storage capacity, with no expandable storage.
 It’s something that’s very rare for Android phones, not to even mention iPhones.
 With a Qualcomm Snapdragon 835 processor, paired with 4GB of RAM, the phone’s performance so far has been great.
 Nothing to complain about.

 Although it was launched without the latest Android version, the software is very clean, with no carrier bloatware.
 It’s pure stock Android, the same found in Google Pixel phones.
-One of the things that makes android phones get slower over time is because of bloatware.
+One of the things that makes android phones get slower over time is bloatware.
 So, we expect none of this won’t happen, as long as it gets software updates on time.

 With a 3,040 mAh battery life is great.
 I’ve been able to use the phone for a full day without the need to recharge it, and with some juice left for the next day.
 Thankfully it supports fast charging, it doesn’t take much time to fully charge it.

 2560 x 1312 resolution

 Qualcomm Snapdragon 835

 4 GB RAM